-But doing these mindfulness activities will not only boost your mental health but will also reflect on your work and art too.
-It will enhance your relationships, by encouraging better communication and help you remain grounded when times get tough.
+But doing these mindfulness activities will not only boost your mental health but will also reflect on your work and art.
+It will enhance your relationships, by facilitating better communication and keep you grounded when times get difficult.
 Boredom is often the source of creative inspiration you need.

 4. Try a New And Engaging Activity

 Learning new things can ignite your creativity by helping you form unusual neural connections.
 It is likely to be the cherry on top of your art if it also keeps you engaged, mindful, and in a fluid state.

 Many artists try mandala drawing or coloring to practice a new and mindful pastime.
 You can also try knitting or embroidery taking help from YouTube tutorials.

 If none of these suggestions suit you, try journaling your thoughts and freewriting.
 And you can thank me later if your art feels refreshed and enriched!